dparksports/aruco-arkit-opencv/README.md

 Detects aruco markers in a live view.
 Uses OpenCV, ARKit, Aruco libraries

 ## Video Demo
 - Shows how the app handles a camera shake or shaking of a printed aruco marker.
+- Video is captured in the brightly lit MagicLeap 1st floor kitchen.
 - Link: https://drive.google.com/file/d/1Zi-Qulc-XPzMS8fRPiBhlgZrAuzvW1IF/view?usp=sharing